 The beam smashed into the planet, buckling the surface of a continent and blasting through the defensive vessels, scattering them like gnats.
 Atmosphere seethed out from the contact point, clearing away from the blistering surface as a pulse erupted from the supergun, slamming into Mainor like a fist.
 Half the world’s ocean flash-boiled, leaving a scorched plain in its wake.
 The beam punched through the planetary crust, penetrating the mantle and sending ribbons of heat and energy into the core.

 The planet caved in around the impact point like a punctured ball, ribbons of magma spewing out of its hulk as a noxious cloud of poisonous steam began to spread out over the crushed surface.

 The beam stopped, and the forward section of the Super-dreadnought slowly closed.
 The Kastans practiced massive retaliation, and Mainor’s participation in the blockade and near-invasion of their world, according to their principles, signified an abdication of their right to live.
-The planet would take weeks to cool and contract, disintegrating into a dead hulk of rock floating in space, and the remaining population would almost surely die before help arrived.
+The planet would take weeks to cool and contract, disintegrating into a dead hulk of rock floating in space, and what population remained would almost surely die before help arrived.
 With its Vault temporarily exhausted, the Super-dreadnought Atlas rotated on its axis toward Mainor’s sister planet and the next participant in the blockade, Dennier.

 With Tim back inside and safe, the Lady of Dreams had completed its transformation.
 High above the atmosphere, the massive mechanoid form moved quickly to intercept the other Dreadnought, propelled on the ship’s thrusters in its leg sections.
 The Vindicator, having no such configuration, turned the whole of its batteries against the new threat.